OpenDocCN/dsai-notes-pt2-zh/docs/ucb-stat187-dl/【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P77：77. L14_2 Hybridization (Just in Time Compilation) - Python小能 - BV1CB4y1U7P6.md

-# 【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P77：77.
+# P77：77.
 L14_2 Hybridization (Just in Time Compilation) - Python小能 - BV1CB4y1U7P6

  >> Yeah， let's continue。 I like to talk about a lot about network stuff。 If you did homework。